caltechlibrary/dataset/how-to/getting-started-with-dataset.md

 Labels are used when exporting and synchronizing content between a CSV file, Google Sheet and a collection (labels become column names).

-Labels are set at the time of frame definition and persist as long as the frame exists.
+Labels are the target attribute name.
+They are set at the time of frame definition and persist as long as the frame exists.
 The order of the columns reflects the order of the pairs defining the dot paths and labels.
-In our previous examples we provided the order of the columns for the frame \"name-and-email\" as .name, .email, .catch_phrase dot paths.
+In our previous examples we provided the order of the columns for the frame \"name-and-email\" as `.name`, `.email`, `.catch_phrase` dot paths.
 If we want to have the labels
 \"ID\", \"Display Name\", \"EMail\", and \"Catch Phrase\" we need to define our frame that way.